 - Forgetting

-- Exporting visualized images when you need raw values.
+- Exporting visualized images when we need raw values.

 - Not clicking "Run" in the Tasks panel.